-For low-income parents, no daycare often means no pay
+For low-income parents, no day care often means no pay

-The latest wave of covid cases has disrupted even the best-laid child-care arrangements.
-But low-income parents have been hit disproportionately with a double whammy in recent weeks — losing both child care and income at much higher rates than their wealthier counterparts, according to The Washington Post’s analysis of Census survey data.
+The latest wave of coronavirus cases has disrupted even the best-laid child-care arrangements.
+But low-income parents have been hit disproportionately with a double whammy in recent weeks — losing both child care and income at much higher rates than their wealthier counterparts, according to The Washington Post’s analysis of census survey data.

 Low-income households face more child-care disruptions